HallaRam/Systra_FastApi/README.md

 Offline Capability: Export workflows to Excel for local editing and sharing.
 Error Correction: Flexible tools to delete and update work entries.
 Getting Started
-To get started with the Systra Workflow Management System:

-Log in to your account.
-Use the intuitive dashboard to create or view workflows.
-Explore admin or user-specific features to manage your tasks efficiently.